-- Moses received his high commission for his great work in a way that filled him with fear and filled him with a deep sense of his weakness and unworthiness.
-While he was engaged in his ordinary duties, he saw a bush, with branches, leaves, and trunk, burning entirely, without being consumed.
+- Moses received his high commission for his great work in a way that filled him with fear and a deep sense of his weakness and unworthiness.
+While engaged in his duties, he saw a bush with branches, leaves, and trunk, burning entirely without being consumed.

-- And Moses and Aaron went and gathered together all the elders of the children of Israel, and Aaron spoke to them all the words which the Lord had graciously spoken to Moses, and Moses did signs before the people, and the people believed and rejoiced because the Lord had inquired of the children of Israel and seen their afflictions, and they bowed down and worshipped.
+- And Moses and Aaron gathered together all the elders of the children of Israel.
+Aaron spoke to them all the words the Lord had graciously talked to Moses, and Moses did signs before the people, and the people believed and rejoiced because the Lord had inquired of the children of Israel and seen their afflictions, and they bowed down and worshipped.

 God will put little men in service to shame great men.
 Moses’ body trembled with fear when he heard the Lord calling his name.
 With trembling lips, he answered, Here am I, Lord.

-The most important lesson is that human beings can learn from this a lesson that should never be forgotten, namely to approach God with reverence.
+The most important lesson is that human beings can learn from this a task that should never be forgotten, namely, to approach God with reverence.
 We may have the boldness to come into His presence in the name of the Lord Jesus, our righteousness and substitute, but never with that boldness of presumption as if He were on the same level as us.

-If you enjoyed our article please visit the following Quiz to test your biblical knowledge about the unknown mystery of the real call of Moses.
-I just wanted to thank you for your time and if you have any questions, please feel free to contact us at email@example.com.
+If you enjoyed our article, please visit the following Quiz to test your biblical knowledge about the unknown mystery of the actual call of Moses.
+I just wanted to thank you for your time, and if you have any questions, please get in touch with us at email@example.com.

 Quizlet about Moses’ call